dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 #### Avoid casing name collisions

-The .NET guidelines say that casing alone cannot be used to avoid name collisions, since some client languages (e.g. Visual Basic) are case-insensitive.
+The .NET guidelines say that casing alone cannot be used to disambiguate name collisions, since some client languages (e.g. Visual Basic) are case-insensitive.

 #### Use acronyms where appropriate